madavid128/madavid-research/art/index.md

 {% capture col2 %}
 ### Art in Science Showcase (CU Orthopedics)
-I started and run the Art in Science showcase at CU Orthopedics (2023–Present).
+I started and run the Art in Science showcase at CU Orthopedics (2023 to present).

 {%
   include button.html